First-order hyperbolic formulation of the pure tetrad teleparallel gravity theory: Energy-momentum balance laws

 Indeed, after contracting with $ \tetr{a}{\nu} $ and adding to it $ 0\equiv \Laghodge_{\tetr{a}{\mu}}\pd{\mu} \tetr{a}{\nu} - \Laghodge_{\tetr{a}{\mu}}\pd{\mu} \tetr{a}{\nu} = \Laghodge_{\tetr{a}{\mu}}\pd{\mu} \tetr{a}{\nu} - \Laghodge_{\tetr{a}{\mu}} \tetr{a}{\lambda}\w{\lambda}{\mu\nu} $, Noether current conservation law \eqref{eqn.Noether.cons} can be rewritten in a pure spacetime form:

 which has a production term on the right hand-side and, therefore, $ \EMmat{\mu}{\nu} $ is not a conserved quantity in the ordinary sense.
-Exactly this equation and not the conservation law \eqref{eqn.TEGR0.enermomen} will be used in the $ 3+1 $-split of the TEGR equations.
-This is our personal preference conditioned, in particular, by the wish to put the $ 3+1 $ TEGR equations in the class of \emph{symmetric hyperbolic} equations and to study their Hamiltonian structure \cite{SHTC-GENERIC-CMAT,PKG_Book2018} in a followup paper.
+Both forms \eqref{eqn.TEGR0.enermomen} and \eqref{eqn.EM2} will be put into a 3+1 form in Section \ref{sec.31}.

 On the other hand, if

 is the covariant derivative of the \We\ connection, and keeping in mind that $ \tetr{a}{\nu}\Laghodge_{\tetr{a}{\mu}} $ is a tensor density of weight $ +1 $, balance law \eqref{eqn.EM2} can be rewritten as a covariant divergence with a production term